-Paul concludes the body of Second Corinthians with a statement of his purpose in writing to the church.
+Paul concluded the body of 2 Corinthians with a statement of his purpose in writing to the church.

 10 Therefore I write these things being absent,

-Paul’s warning in this section serves the best interest of the church.
-This verse is the conclusion to Second Corinthians.
+Paul’s warning in this section served the best interest of the church.
+This verse is the conclusion to 2 Corinthians.

 lest being present I should use sharpness [harshness],

-There will be no need for Paul to be confrontational if the church responds to his correction.
-This would be true if the church would reciprocate positively to Second Corinthians.
+There would be no need for Paul to be confrontational if the church responded to his correction.
+This would be true if the church would reciprocate positively to 2 Corinthians.

 according to the authority which the Lord has given me